caoccao/swc4j/docs/tutorials/tutorial_03_tokens.md

 # Tutorial 03: Tokens

-In this tutorial, we are going to learn the follows.
+In this tutorial, we are going to learn the following.

 * Parse a TypeScript code snippet.
 * Process the tokens.